apostrophecms/apostrophe/README.md

 Apostrophe's modules use this mechanism to push options for constructors like `AposBlogPosts` to scoop up later.

+If you are not using the `apostrophe-pages` module to render the results, you'll need to call `apos.getData(req)` and `apos.getGlobalData()` to get the JavaScript blocks you'll want to invoke at the end of the body.
+You should do so *before* doing the same for `getCalls` and `getGlobalCalls`.
+If you are using `apostrophe-pages`, you can just take advantage of the `data` property already supplied to your page template.

 `req.pushData` and `req.pushGlobalData` are not as flexible as `req.pushCall` and `req.pushGlobalCall`.
 In many cases you'll want to use the latter.

 Keep in mind that all data passed via any of these mechanisms must be JSON-friendly.
 You cannot pass server-side function objects to browser-side code.
 That's just life in JavaScriptLand.